-- $2.1 Million Settlement: For a Massachusetts Navy Veteran and Insulator suffering with peritoneal mesothelioma
+- $2.1 Million Settlement: For a Massachusetts Navy Veteran and Insulator suffering from peritoneal mesothelioma

 Asbestos Cover up – Quotes from Asbestos Executives

-Evidence in thousands of court documents have shown that asbestos companies hid and destroyed memos, documents and ignored doctor’s medical reports about the dangers of asbestos exposure.
-Despite all of the information about the deadly dangers of asbestos exposure available in the scientific and medical literature asbestos companies chose not take any action to protect workers.
+Evidence in thousands of court documents has shown that asbestos companies hid and destroyed memos, documents, and ignored doctor’s medical reports about the dangers of asbestos exposure.
+Despite all of the information about the deadly dangers of asbestos exposure available in the scientific and medical literature, asbestos companies chose not to take any action to protect workers.

 - “…if you have enjoyed a good life while working with asbestos products, why not die from it.”
 1966 memo from an executive of the Bendix Corporation (now part of Honeywell)